ericdunipace/RcppCGAL/README.md

 ### Version
 This package currently bundles the 6.0.1 stable release.

+### Other versions
+It's important to note that the version number of the package roughly corresponds (as best I'm able to) with the version of the CGAL header files.

+This can be important to make note of as future versions of the CGAL header files may cause breaking changes in your packages.
+This last happened with the switch from 5.x to 6.x when the flag for ignoring GMP changed!

 ### Installation
 To install this package, you can install the version from CRAN:
 ```R